scala-tsi/scala-tsi/README.md

 ## Features

-See [this issue](https://github.com/code-star/scala-ts-interfaces/issues/1) for an overview of completed and planned features
+See [this list](https://github.com/code-star/scala-ts-interfaces/issues/1) for an overview of completed features, and issues for open feature ideas.